ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 # Storage to use with VMware Systems
 You have several options when it comes to storage.
 They can choose private, shared, or bring their own storage solutions.
 Use the following information to help you decide which storage solution works best with your workload.

-Table 1 contains the storage tiers and where your workload might fall.
+See the following table for storage tiers and where your workload might fall.
 <table border="1" cellpadding="0" cellspacing="0">
-        <caption>Table 1.
-Storage tiers</caption>
 	<tbody>
 		<tr>
 			<td style="width:160px;">